 Eating a nutritious, low-sugar diet filled with the right vitamins and minerals can improve your oral health.
 Here are a few of those important vitamins and minerals, information about how they work to support oral health, and some of the foods you can eat to get those nutrients.

-Vitamins and Minerals Important to Oral Health
+Best Vitamins and Minerals Recommended for Oral Health

 Vitamin D is important to oral health because it helps the body absorb calcium, which is a mineral that strengthens teeth and bones.
 Vitamin D deficiency can result in soft bones in children, a condition known as rickets.
 Deficiency of vitamin D can also cause fragile bones in adults, which means a vitamin D deficiency might weaken the bones that hold your teeth in place.